Sudocod3r/Swiss_HArmy_Knife/README.md

 🙋 Want to Contribute?
 Fork the repo

-Add new tool integrations
+Add more tool integrations

-Improve scan output formatting
+Improve output formatting

-Add Slack/email alerting
+Add logging or alerting

 PRs welcome anytime 🚀

 🧠 Questions or Suggestions?
-Open an issue or drop into Discussions!
+Open an issue or drop your ideas in Discussions